-Sugardine antiseptic is well known to many who deal with horses, however, it is rarely discussed for use in people.
-Now, read my disclaimer and realize I am not a doctor, so do your own research before trying medical advice from the internet.
+Sugardine antiseptic is well known to many who deal with horses.
+However, Sugardine is rarely discussed for use in people.
+Before you read this post, read my disclaimer and realize I am not a doctor.
+Please do your own research before trying medical advice from the internet.

-While it is true that a dilute sugar solution will feed bacteria and mold – its how we get all sorts of good alcoholic drinks, when sugar is highly concentrated it sucks the moisture right out of bacteria so that it cannot live.
+It is true that a dilute sugar solution will feed bacteria and mold.
+Sugar feeding bacteria is how we get all sorts of good alcoholic drinks.
+Highly concentrated sugar, on the other hand, draws the moisture out of bacteria so that it cannot live.
 Have you ever had white table sugar grow any bacteria or fungus while it’s just sitting out on your counter?

-Basically, if you have a soft tissue would like a cut, abscess, or burn, you would put the sugardine on the wound and cover with a bandage.
-If the wound is leaking, you want to replace the sugar on a regular basis as if you let it get waterlogged; it will do more harm than good.
+Basically, if you have a soft tissue would like a cut, abscess, or burn, you would put the Sugardine on the wound and cover with a bandage.
+If the wound is leaking, you want to replace the sugar on a regular basis.
+Do not let Sugardine get waterlogged; as it will then do more harm than good.

 - Table Sugar